fischeversenker/nestjs-test/blog-post.md

 # Writing a basic HTTP server with Nest.js

-## Why?
+**To follow along you should be at least somewhat familiar with TypeScript, the terminal and node/npm.\

-TypeScript!
-Express is nice, but it still is JS.
+Experience with Angular definitely helps but is not a requirement.**

-## Who this post is aiming at(?)mar
+## Background

-Nest.js is a TypeScript Framework for server applications built on top of [Express](https://expressjs.com).
+TypeScript is fairly common when it comes to Frontend Frameworks.

-I don't have a real use case for nest just yet, but wanted to try it out anyways.
-Since I am currently occupied with a university project I decided to theme this blog post around students, lectures and courses.
+For backend frameworks there still are not a lot of options if you want to enjoy TypeScript at framework level.
+One well established framework based on [express.js](https://expressjs.com) and [koa.js](https://koajs.com/) is [routing-controller](https://github.com/typestack/routing-controllers) but it's stuck at `v0.7.0` since June 2017 and hasn't seen a lot of activity from the original maintainers since.
+Coincidentally that is around the time when [nest](https://nestjs.com/) emerged.

-To follow along this post you should be at least somewhat familiar with TypeScript, the terminal and node/npm.
-Experience with Angular definitely helps but is not a requirement.
+## Nest.js

-## Getting started
+Nest.js has surpassed `routing-controller`'s success (measured in GitHub stars) manyfold already and is still under heavy active development (`v6.2.0` shipped two days ago at the time of writing this).
+Like `routing-controller`, nest is built on top of express.js but can optionally be setup to run with [fastify](https://www.fastify.io/).

-There is, of course, a nest CLI that provides the necessary tools to get started really quickly.
+## What are we going to build?

-Install the CLI globally with `npm install -g @nestjs/cli` and get going with `nest new project-name`.
-If you have both `npm` and `yarn` installed the `nest new ...` command will let you choose between the available package managers for this projet.
+I don't have a real life use case for nest just yet, but wanted to try it out anyways.
+Since I am currently occupied with a university project I decided to aptly theme my experimental project and this blog post around students, lectures and courses.

 <details>
   <summary>What will be generated?</summary>
   <p>
 After having run the `nest new project-name` command you will find a directory `project-name` (or whatever name you chose) which contains a bunch of config and metadata files (`package.json`, `tsconfig.json`, etc.) and a simple nest application in `src/`, complete with Unit- and E2E-tests written using [Jest](https://jestjs.io/).

 Let's take a closer look at the files that got generated.
 To inclined readers it will be fairly obvious that nest is heavily inspired by [Angular](https://angular.io).
 They not only share similar decorators but also split code similarly and provide seemingly the same Dependency Injection (DI) functionality.